Cozy Peach Kitchen

 Looking for more weeknight casseroles?

-• Vegetarian Black Bean Quinoa Casserole (Dump and Bake!)
+Vegetarian Black Bean Quinoa Casserole (Dump and Bake!)

-• Vegetarian Baked Gnocchi with Meatballs (Dump & Bake)
+Vegetarian Baked Gnocchi with Meatballs

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

-📖 Recipe
+Recipe

 Slice of rice and bean casserole on a brown-rimmed plate.